racyan/rachelyang.me/README.md

 ## Getting Started

-To get started with building and running this project, first install Node JS.
+To get started with building and running this project, first install node.js.
 Then, navigate into the project directory and run

     npm install .